-The weighted average interest rate on our total outstanding term facilities at 31 March 2015 was 1.4%.
-At 31 March 2014, no amounts were drawn under the combined facilities, as such, the weighted average interest rate on our total outstanding debt was nil at 31 March 2014.
+The weighted average interest rate on our total outstanding Revolving Credit Facility at 31 March 2017 was 2.5%.
+At 31 March 2016, US\$190.0 million was drawn under the Revolving Credit Facility and the weighted average interest rate on our total outstanding Revolving Credit Facility was 2.0% at 31 March 2016.

-The nature of our operating and capital management cycle is such that we typically expect to draw on our facilities in the second and fourth quarters of the fiscal year, with repayments made in the first and third quarters of the fiscal year.
-When we forecast our capital and operating needs through fiscal year 2018, we see this cycle continuing.
+The nature of our operating and capital allocation cycle is such that we typically expect to draw on our facilities in the second and fourth quarters of the fiscal year, with repayments made in the first and third quarters of the fiscal year.
+When we forecast our capital and operating needs through fiscal year 2020, we see this cycle continuing.